 We want you and your family to have a great experience at Bromley, and we're sure that you will once you get here!
 Sometimes it's the preparation and the car ride that can be tough, so we have provided some tips to help with both!

-- Take appropriate ski clothing - fleeces, jackets, socks, long johns, hats and gloves.
-Of course if you forget something you can always buy it at the Bromley Shop.
+- Take appropriate ski clothing: fleeces, jackets, socks, long johns, neckwarmers, hats and gloves.
+Of course, if you forget something you can always buy it at the Bromley Shop.

-- Dress in Layers, the first layer should be a wicking layer (polypropylene long underwear), next an insulating layer to keep you warm (fleece wool etc.), and the last layer should protect you from the weather a shell that's water proof for example.
+- Dress in Layers: the first layer should be a wicking layer (polypropylene long underwear), then an insulating layer to keep you warm (fleece wool etc.), and the last layer should protect you from the weather... for example, a shell that's water proof.

-- Hats/ Helmets - it is highly advisable to wear a helmet, however if that's not your thing, a warm hat is key.
+- Hats vs. Helmets - it is highly advisable to wear a helmet, however if that's not your thing, a warm hat is key.
 (Helmets are required for our KidsRule Mountain Camps, but a rental is provided free of charge).

 - Socks: We suggest only one pair of wool or poly that come up over your calf.
 Boots should fit snugly.

-- Gloves or mittens, if your hands get cold easily wear mittens; waterproof layered mitten or gloves are best.
+- Gloves or mittens: if your hands get cold easily wear mittens; waterproof mittens or gloves are best.

 - It is advisable to make sure you are generally fit before going on a ski trip, skiing and riding is very physical.